Eyali1001/codeguru/README.md

 # codeguru
 scripts to help with the codeguru competition

+openpyxl module needed for python
+cmd ->
-openpyxl module needed for python run python -m pip install openpyxl
+python -m pip install openpyxl